Electronic nose

-An electronic nose is an electronic sensing device intended to detect odors or flavors.
+An electronic nose (or eNose) is an electronic sensing device intended to detect odors or flavors.
 The expression "electronic sensing" refers to the capability of reproducing human senses using sensor arrays and pattern recognition systems.

 Since 1982, research has been conducted to develop technologies, commonly referred to as electronic noses, that could detect and recognize odors and flavors.
 The stages of the recognition process are similar to human olfaction and are performed for identification, comparison, quantification and other applications, including data storage and retrieval.
 Some such devices are used for industrial purposes.

-Other techniques to analyze odors
+Techniques to analyze odors

 In all industries, odor assessment is usually performed by human sensory analysis, by chemosensors, or by gas chromatography.
 The latter technique gives information about volatile organic compounds but the correlation between analytical results and mean odor perception is not direct due to potential interactions between several odorous components.

 In the Wasp Hound odor detector, the mechanical element is a video camera and the biological element is five parasitic wasps who have been conditioned to swarm in response to the presence of a specific chemical.